AndriyLin/CheckViaSP/spcheckdraft.md

 **Author**: Xuankang Lin

 **What is this**: I am using strongest post-condition to prove that the assertions are not invalidated by the rely/guarantees.
-This is written in markdown so it's not fully formatted.
+This is written in markdown and can be converted to HTML for viewing.
+So please forgive the poor format.

-**Rule**: sp(H&P, C) =?> H
+**Rule**: sp(H & P, C) =?> H, here H is some assertion, P is the precondition of some rely, C is the command of that rely.
+If sp(H & P, C) => H, H is stable with respect to that rely.

+**Notations**: Since this is a draft, I only use the notations that are easy to enter. && for logical and, || for logical or.

+**Structure**:

+*	First list all the relies for mutator thread and for collector thread.
+*	Then prove all the invariants are stable.
+*	Then prove the assertions of each functions mentioned in the .tex file.

+**Notes**:

+When I started proving, I commented out all the text in the .tex file and used that number order for each invariant/rely/guarantee.
+However, it seems that the number order is a little different with text on..

+Only those assertions written in the .tex file are proved.

 -----